Easy Creamy Homemade Potato Soup

 Stir in the garlic, rosemary, red pepper flakes, 1/2 teaspoon of salt, and 1/4 teaspoon of black pepper, and then cook, stirring everything around the pot, for 30 seconds.

 Scatter the flour over the vegetables and cook, stirring, until it looks medium blonde in color; about 1 minute.
-It smells toasty, like browned butter.
+It will smell toasty, like browned butter.

 Adam and Joanne's Tips